Genealogy Department

 Online Genealogy Resources: Free & enhanced access at EPL

 Ancestry Library logoAncestry.com.
-Free access is available from within the Eldredge Public Library (connected to EPL wifi) via this link to Ancestry Library Edition.
+Free access is available from within the Eldredge Public Library (when connected to EPL wifi) via this link to Ancestry Library Edition.
 Ancestry.com is an excellent resource for searching for genealogy records, providing one of the largest global online databases of records, including census, immigration, marriage, birth, death and other vital records from countries around the world.
 The vast database also includes resident directories, newspaper entries, and military records from the U.S. and beyond.

 FamilySearch.org.
 When at the Library (connected to EPL wifi), use this link to search the extensive FamilySearch database of genealogy records without creating a user account.
 The Eldredge Public Library is an Affiliate Library so your search will include enhanced access to their digital collections.
 FamilySearch is a free, nonprofit online genealogy platform that offers access to extensive historical records, and educational resources to help people discover their family history, including >2 billion digital images and indexes of records like censuses, birth, marriage, and death records from all over the world.